AckerlyXu/heima/articles/best-practices-data-partitioning.md

    - How to allocate data to these new partitions by designing new partition keys.
 2. Migrating the affected data from the old partitioning scheme to the new set of partitions.

+> [!NOTE]
-> [AZURE.NOTE] The mapping of DocumentDB database collections to servers is transparent, but you can still reach the storage capacity and throughput limits of a DocumentDB account.
+> The mapping of DocumentDB database collections to servers is transparent, but you can still reach the storage capacity and throughput limits of a DocumentDB account.
 If this happens, you might need to redesign your partitioning scheme and migrate the data.

 Depending on the data storage technology and the design of your data storage system, you might be able to migrate data between partitions while they are in use (online migration).
 If this isn't possible, you might need to make the affected partitions temporarily unavailable while the data is relocated (offline migration).